Zero-shot Emergent Robotic Behaviors using World Models

 At Voaige, our mission is to understand the computational principles that make intelligence possible, and then build systems that exhibit intelligent behavior grounded in those principles.
 In our previous post, we showed what this looks like in practice: a single observation about the brain's locally random wiring led to architectures that achieved 10x efficiency gains in deep learning.
 That work focused on perception, specifically how a network can learn to see robustly with far less compute.

 This post is about what comes next.
-Perception alone is not intelligence.
-An agent that can recognize objects but cannot reason about how to act on them, adapt when things go wrong, or compose familiar skills into novel strategies is just pattern matching.
+An agent that can recognize objects but cannot reason about how to act on them, adapt when things go wrong, or compose familiar skills into novel strategies is just pattern matching, and perception alone does not solve that.
 The next chapter for us moves from perception into action, and the central question becomes: how do you build robotic systems that can handle the open-ended complexity of the physical world without needing to be shown every possible situation in advance?

 The Bottleneck in Robotic Manipulation